stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 If the user is not logged in, they will be redirected to the built-in login route (``/login`` by default) to log in or register.
 After authenticating, they will be redirected back to the original route automatically.

-Behind the scenes, the Stormpath middleware creates OAuth2 Access and Refresh tokens for the user (via the Stormpath API), and stores them in secure, HTTP-only cookies.
+Behind the scenes, the Stormpath middleware creates OAuth 2.0 Access and Refresh Tokens for the user (via the Stormpath API), and stores them in secure, HTTP-only cookies.
 After the user has logged in, these cookies will be supplied on every request.
 The Stormpath middleware will assert that the Access Token is valid.
 If the Access Token is expired, it will attempt to refresh it with the Refresh Token.

 .. note::
     By default, the cookie names are ``access_token`` and ``refresh_token``.
 See :ref:`configuring_cookie_flags` if you want to change the defaults.